WebThingsIO/registration_server/doc/deployment.md

 log-dns-queries=yes
 loglevel=5

+# If using geoip in the registration server, uncomment the following:
+#query-cache-ttl=0
+#cache-ttl=0
 ```

 * The `CONFIG_DIR/config.toml` file holds the registration server configuration.
 Here's a sample consistent with the `pdns.conf` shown above: